Skip to content

 One of the challenges introduced by independently managed files is related to file ownership.
 As long as you can call files_transfer_ownership manually, things are transparent.
 But as soon as you add custom file field to dataset, you probably want to automatically transfer ownership of the file refered by this custom field.

 Imagine, that you have PDF file owned by you.
-And you specify ID of this file in the attachment_id field of the dataset.
-You want to show download link for this file on the dataset page.
-But if file owned by you, nobody will be able to download the file.
-So you decide to transfer file ownership to dataset, so that anyone who sees dataset, can see the file as well.
+One day you specify ID of this file in the attachment_id field of the dataset and now download link for this file is shown on the dataset page.
+But if file owned by you, nobody else can download the the file.
+So you decide to transfer file ownership to dataset, allowing anyone who sees dataset, see the file as well.

-You cannot update dataset and transfer ownership after it, because there will be a time window between these two actions, when data is not valid.
+You prefer to avoid two independent API calls: update dataset and transfer ownership after it, because there will be a time window between these two actions, when data is not valid.
 Or even worse, after updating dataset you'll lose internet connection and won't be able to finish the transfer.

 Neither you can transfer ownership first and then update the dataset. attachment_id may have additional validators and you don't know in advance, whether you'll be able to successfully update dataset after the transfer.

 This problem can be solved via queuing additional tasks inside the action.
-For example, validator that checks if certain file ID can be used as attachment_id can queue ownership transfer.
+For example, validator that checks whether certain file ID can be used as an attachment_id, also can schedule the ownership transfer.
 If dataset update completed without errors, queued task is executed automatically and dataset becomes the owner of the file.

 Example